Help us help preserve our coastal communities.

 The Foundation provides grants in the form of operating support, programmatic support, and technical assistance.
 It recognizes that various community-based organizations that are doing critical work in the coast need the flexibility that operating support funds provide.

-By serving as a convener, GNOF has helped raise the voices of important nonprofit and community-based organizations during civic processes.
+By serving as a convener, GNOF has helped raise the voices of important community-based and non-profit organizations during civic processes.

 In early 2017, GNOF convened a group of 11 coastal community-based and environmental advocacy organizations to come to a consensus on their recommendations and questions regarding the draft of the 2017 Coastal Master Plan.
 The group met in January and February to discuss where these organizations all agree regarding to the 2017 Coastal Master Plan.
 The group’s initial comments were presented to the Planning Team of the Coastal Protection and Restoration Authority (CPRA) in March.
 There was a productive discussion between the nonprofits and state representatives.
 After the March meeting, the nonprofits finalized their recommendations, questions, and concerns regarding the 2017 draft Coastal Master Plan and outlined it in a document that GNOF submitted to the CPRA on behalf of the group.
 The Foundation supported the group’s comments, which included comments on flood risk reduction, Master Plan project selection, and community outreach and engagement.